 - For children ages 5 to 17.
 One adult chaperone is required for every group of up to five children.

-- Price: $89 per person for members or groups over 10; $109 per person for non-members (includes meal, snack, and overnight parking)
+- Price: $99 per person for members or groups over 10; $119 per person for non-members (includes one morning meal, nighttime snack, and overnight parking)

 - Many dates are offered, you can register through the website.

-Thank you to the Cal Academy for providing me a media visit to the program; our admission was covered (Gulp, $109 per person).
+Thank you to the Cal Academy for providing me a media visit to the program; our admission was covered (Gulp, $109 per person at the time).
 All opinions are my own.